neomonkeus/buildenv/README.rst

 Supported versions of CMake
 ---------------------------

-* Only tested with CMake 2.8.9.
+* Auto-detects CMake 2.8 or user defined.

 Supported versions of SWIG
 --------------------------